Atticus29/dataJitsu/specs.md

 # TODO high priority
 - [ ] Record ratings in user
+- [ ] Check for and prevent duplicate videos from being added
+- [ ] Delete a match as an admin
+- [ ] Test deleting a match
-- [ ] Creating a new match isn't working??
+- [ ] Test adding a new match
 - [ ] Reset attemptStatus to true after every finished annotation
 - [ ] Test logging out from individual match
-- [ ] Test adding a new match
 - [ ] Test rating the match and annotation (possibly as two different users)
 - [ ] Have logout reload the page and/or resetAll from the tracker
 - [ ] Add date annotated to move in match